gakalmar/Notes/JS_Useful_Functions.md

-    parseInt("42")                                      //converts a string into an integer parseFloat("42.184923")                             //converts a string into a float 42.toString()                                       //converts a number into a string
+    parseInt("42")                                      //converts a string into an integer parseFloat("42.184923")                             //converts a string into a float 42.toString()                                       //converts a number into a string String(42)                                          //converts a number into a string (easier to remember way)

 ### Additional ones from Journey course: